exasol/transformers-extension/doc/user_guide/user_guide.md

 * `sub_dir`: The directory where the model is stored in the BucketFS.
 * `model_name`: The name of the model to use for prediction.
 You can find the details of the models on the [Hugging Face models page](https://huggingface.co/models).

+## Common Output Behavior

+Each of the UDFs generates an output containing the original input columns passed to the UDF plus additional columns containing the inference results.

+In case of any error during model loading or prediction, the additional output columns are set to `NULL` and column _ERROR_MESSAGE_ is set to the stacktrace of the error.

 ## Store Models in BucketFS

 Before you can use pre-trained models, the models must be stored in the BucketFS.